Perry Mason (radio series): Transition to television

 Radio's Perry Mason has more in common, in all but name, with the daytime serial The Edge of Night than the subsequent prime-time Perry Mason television show.
 As many radio serials moved to television, so was to be the destiny of Perry Mason.
 However, Gardner disagreed with the direction of the new show and pulled his support.
 CBS insisted that Mason be given a love interest to placate daytime soap opera audiences, but Gardner flatly refused to take Mason in that direction.
 The sponsor, Procter & Gamble hired the writers and staff of the Perry Mason radio series, the show was retooled, and it became The Edge of Night.
 The characters and setting were renamed.

 CBS would eventually acquiesce to Gardner's vision and greenlight an official Perry Mason TV adaptation in 1957.
 Since this version would air in prime time, it was not bound to the conventions of daytime soaps and would more closely resemble a conventional courtroom drama.
 Two actors who played Perry Mason on radio, Bartlett Robinson and John Larkin, appeared in episodes of the CBS-TV series, Perry Mason, starring Raymond Burr as the title character.

-Both The Edge of Night and Perry Mason would go on to success in television: the prime time Perry Mason ran for nine seasons (and would be revived in a series of television films in the 1980s that would run until Burr's death).
+Both The Edge of Night and Perry Mason would go on to success in television: the prime time Perry Mason ran for nine seasons (and would be revived in a series of television films in the 1980s that would run until sometime after Burr's death).
 The Edge of Night would run for 28 years on daytime television.